cristianbass01/BigData-NYC_Parking_Tickets/README.md

 # BigDataProject
-Project for BigData course in University of Ljubljana
+Project for BigData course in University of Ljubljana to analyse New York City parking tickets.